 Consider adding grading to your patterns.
 Product developers may work with pattern-makers to add pattern grades to the garment.
 By using mathematics, you can assign different measurements to grades such as S, M, L, XL, etc. Approved measurements go to the manufacturer which creates the product accordingly.

 Make sure the factory you are working with has a production manager.
-Communicating with a production manager will give you an idea of the factory’s production process and how the manufacturing process is proceeding.
+Communicating with a production manager will give you an idea of the factory’s material development and how the manufacturing process is proceeding.

 Whether you’re working with a third-party quality control team, a design agency, or doing it yourself, implement a quality control process across several phases of the production process to ensure the final product is ready to market.
 This saves you a lot of time and money down the line and helps maintain a positive and trustworthy relationship with your suppliers.